kevinflint-cs2/az-fa-blueteam/docs/instructions/development_process.md

 ## Phase 1 — GitHub Copilot Setup

-**Purpose:** Ensure the AI is aware of the project’s standards, conventions, and implementation patterns before proposing any solutions.
+**Purpose:** Ensure the AI is aware of the project's standards, conventions, and implementation patterns before proposing any solutions.

 ### Requirements